The Spitter 2019 MLB Hall Of Fame Specialist Class

 Topping the charts no doubt will be Mariano Rivera, simply the greatest combined regular-season and postseason closer of all time.
-Career numbets: 652 saves, 2.21 earned run average, 13 time all star.
+Career numbers: 652 saves, 2.21 earned run average, 13 All-Star games.
 And his career in the postseason: 96 games, 0.70 ERA.

 And if specialists like closers can get in, then certainly a designated hitter can get in too, especially a DH like Edgar Martinez.